sahishnuk2/tp/docs/DeveloperGuide.md

 2. System displays the sorted list

 **Extensions**
 * 1a.
-Unsupported or misspelled criterion
+Invalid criterion
   * 1a1.
 System returns an error describing acceptable criteria
   * 1a2.
 User re-enters a valid criterion

   Use case resumes at Step 2